rohan9769/to-do-app/README.md

 - Navigate to  http://127.0.0.1:8000/ or  http://127.0.0.1:8000/api

-- Now open a new terminal and switch to the front-end directory : cd frontend
+- Now open a new terminal and switch to the front-end directory : cd todo-frontend

 - Install the required dependencies : npm install